 Kevin Bacon, actor, singer, songwriter.
 High school dropout.
 At the age of 17, he moved to New York City to pursue a career as an actor.
 As he noted in an interview in Elle magazine, dating older women "was the closest thing I had to a college education.
 I will always be grateful."

 Pearl Bailey, singer, actress.
-Dropped out of high school.
+She dropped out of high school.

 Mickey Baker, rhythm and blues guitarist.
 He fled home at the age of 15 by riding the rails to New York City where he worked many odd jobs while learning to play the guitar.
 He did not finish high school.

 William Baldwin, actor.
-Attended George Washington University for three years.
-Then transferred to New York University but dropped out to take an acting job on a network soap opera.
+He attended George Washington University for three years.
+He then transferred to New York University but dropped out to take an acting job on a network soap opera.

 Lucille Ball, actress, comedienne, producer.
 Co-founder of Desilu Studios.
 Late bought out her husband's share to become the first woman to own and run a production studio.
 Dropped out of high school.

 Steve Ballesteros, golfer.
 Turned pro at the age of 16.
 Did not attend college.

 Steve Ballmer, billionaire chief of Microsoft.
 Graduated from college, but dropped out of the Stanford MBA program to join Microsoft.

 Hubert Howe Bancroft, historian, bookseller.
 High school dropout.

 Tallulah Bankhead, actress.
 At the age of 15, she won a magazine beauty contest and eventually persuaded her father to let her go to New York City to pursue an acting career.
 Never attended college.

 Azealia Banks, singer.
 Dropped out of high school.
 Her song 212 was viewed by more than 7 million people on YouTube.

 Tyra Banks, supermodel, actress, TV host, and TV producer.
 Was all set to attend Loyola Marymount University but deferred college when she received an offer to be a model in Paris, France.
 While she never finished college, she did graduate from a program at the Harvard Business School.